 FSH injections to stimulate the ovaries to produce multiple follicles (each follicle potentially containing an egg), over a period of approximately 2 weeks.

-The Lister Fertility Clinic now confidently offers egg freezing with successful pregnancy outcomes following the freeze / thaw process.
+The Lister Fertility Clinic offers egg freezing with successful pregnancy outcomes following the freeze / thaw process.
 As later success with frozen eggs is dependant on the number frozen, we are now offering 3-cycle packages.

 Over the last 30 years the average age of women in their first pregnancy in the UK has consistently increased and as of 2013 is over 30 for the first time and over 20% of babies are now born to mothers over 35.